 Even if you’ve done lots of research on participating companies and have a clear game plan for the fair, remind yourself not to close any doors.

-You never know – there might be a company that didn’t spark your interest previously but that could turn out to be the perfect match once you speak with its representatives on-site.
+You never know – a company that didn’t spark your interest previously can turn out to be a perfect match once you speak with its representatives.
 Keeping an open mind prevents you from missing out on potential career opportunities.

 Frequently asked questions about job fairs